kurtosis-tech/kardinal-playground/README.md

 ## ⏩ Whats Next?

 We are working with a small but selective set of initial users, join the beta [here](https://kardinal.dev/).

+## Issues

+If you run into any issues with this playground please create an issue here or email us at `hello@kardinal.dev`.

+If you are encountering any issue with the port forwards, simply use `./scripts/forward.sh` to reset the port forwarding.